Aam-Digital/replication-backend/README.md

 ```
 Important is the exact `_id` as this is how the backend can find this document and that the rules config has the correct structure.

-The keys of the `rulesConfig` object reference to roles that the different users can have and the values are arrays containing valid CASL [JSON rules](https://casl.js.org/v5/en/guide/define-rules#json-objects).
+The keys of the `data` object reference to roles that the different users can have and the values are arrays containing valid CASL [JSON rules](https://casl.js.org/v5/en/guide/define-rules#json-objects).
 Subjects refer to the prefixes of the `_id` properties of documents e.g. `_id: Child:123` refers to subject `Child`.
 The `all` subject is a wildcard that refers to all documents.